oengusio/oengusio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: DEPRECATED Bug report
-about: Create a report to help us improve
+about: Please only select this one if the other bug report form is not working
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---